zogheibc/zogheibc.github.io/_pages/research.md

 With [Malayna Bernstein](https://discover.research.utoronto.ca/32497-malayna-bernstein), with support from a Faculty of Information research fellowship, we are analyzing interviews carried out with expert artist-scholars during a residency at an interdisciplinary research centre to learn about their writing practice and interdisciplinary learning.

-### Working Papers
+### Publications
-- Bernstein, M., Zogheib, C. (Forthcoming, accepted) Changing Writing, Writing for Change: Examining Expert Writers' Interdisciplinary Transformations.
-American Educational Research Association 2025 Annual Meeting.
+- Bernstein, M., Zogheib, C. (American Education Research Association 2205 Annual Meeting) Changing Writing, Writing for Change: Examining Expert Writers' Interdisciplinary Transformations.

 ***